 The national average gas price has reached a record high and is expected to continue to rise as the US energy supply crisis rages.

-The diesel also hit its own highest recorded cost at $5.56.
+Diesel also hit its own highest recorded cost just above $5.56.

 BIDEN ENDING MORATORIUM ON FEDERAL DRILLING LEASES WON’T HELP GAS PRICES FOR ‘MORE THAN A YEAR’: OIL EXPERT